b-random/finance-tracker/readme.txt

-This is the finanace tracker app from TCRoRDC
+This is the finanace tracker app from TCRoRD